 The Library Foundation was established in 1969.
 Click here to read more about our history.
 Want to know more about the Library’s history?
 Click here to view the Lawrence J. Downey Library History digital collection, a project made possible thanks to gifts to the Foundation.
 You can also purchase a copy of the Library history book, Stacks.
 Contact us for purchase information.

 In November 2014, the Library Foundation approved a new Strategic Plan to guide its work from 2015-2020.
 Our plan supports the Library’s 2015-2020 Strategic Plan to increase access and engage the community in learning.

 This progress report shares more about how the Library Foundation is continuing to promote its mission and support the Library.

-The form 990 is an United States Internal Revenue Service form that provides the public with financial information about a nonprofit organization.
-View the Library Foundation's most recent 990 here.
+The Form 990 is an United States Internal Revenue Service form that provides the public with financial information about a nonprofit organization.
+View the Library Foundation's 2017 990 form here.

 The Indianapolis Public Library Foundation employs the utmost care and attention to the protection of donor information, in accordance with the Association of Fundraising Professionals' Donor Bill of Rights.
 You can read the Library Foundation's full policy here.